-- your aims and research questions; - the expected outcomes from your work; - the background and work which has led up to the project; - your approach, methods and how you will address challenges; and - key stages in your research plans, indicating location and milestones.
+- barriers you may need to overcome and how you will address these - key stages in your research plans, indicating location and milestones.

 If more than one organisation will be involved in the project, indicate what work will be undertaken at each organisation.